GoogleCloudPlatform/community/tutorials/auto-bigquery-tokenize/index.md

   1. Re-nest the flat record into an Avro record.
   1. Write an Avro file with encrypted fields.

-### Concepts

-This solution uses the [concept](https://cloud.google.com/community/tutorials/auto-data-tokenize#concepts) of record flattening to handle nested and repeated fields in BigQuery records.
+This solution uses [record flattening](https://cloud.google.com/community/tutorials/auto-data-tokenize#concepts) to handle nested and repeated fields in BigQuery records.

 ## Before you begin